 Bring the water in your steamer setup to a simmer and steam the plate of tofu for about 10 minutes.

 While the tofu is steaming, mix 1 tbsp of cornstarch with 1 tbsp of water and set aside.
-Cut 4 to 6 pieces of the scallions about 3 inches long and cut lengthwise slits on both ends of the scallion and put intro cold or ice water.
+Cut 4 to 6 pieces of the scallions about 3 inches long, and cut lengthwise slits on both ends.
+Put in a bowl of ice water.
 The ends curl up nicely and can be used as a garnish.
 Dice the rest of the scallions and set aside.

 When the tofu is done, carefully remove the plate.
 You’ll see liquid at the bottom of the plate.
 Pour this liquid back into the wok and add more water if needed to make about a quarter cup of sauce.

-Heat the liquid to a simmer and add the oyster sauce and dark soy.
+Heat the liquid to a simmer and add the oyster sauce and dark soy sauce or dark mushroom soy sauce.
 Season with a pinch of salt and some more white pepper, and add the cornstarch slurry.
 Stir and cook the sauce until it’s thick enough to coat the back of a spoon.

 Plate the tofu, pour the sauce over it, and garnish with the scallions.